deathworlders/online/content/book/deathworlders/chapter-18-baggage.md

 "Take it off, put it on, make up your *mind*!"

-"Dad, I’ll... handle her.
+"Dad, I’ll...handle her.
 You’d better figure out what did this."

 "Aww, no handle… Adaaaam…."